-- Newron Pharmaceuticals S.p.A., leases its offices from Open Zone (formerly Zambon Immobiliare S.p.A.).
-The original contract lasted until September 30, 2020; however, during September 2019, the Landlord communicated to the Company its intention to terminate it.
-Since January I, 2020, the Company has leased new offices from Open Zone; - Newron Pharmaceuticals US Inc. leases its offices from Symphony Workplaces.
-The lease expired on January 31, 2019, and has been renewed until January 31, 2021: the agreement allows the Company to vary the occupied space according to short-terms requirements; - Newron Suisse SA, Newron Sweden AB and Hunter-Fleming private limited company do not rent premises.
+- Newron Pharmaceuticals S.p.A., leases its offices from Open Zone S.p.A. (formerly Zambon Immobiliare S.p.A.).
+As detailed below, since January 1, 2020, the Company has leased new offices from Open Zone S.p.A., resulting in an increase of the right of use recognized in 2020; - Newron Pharmaceuticals US Inc. leases its offices from Symphony Workplaces.
+The lease expired on January 31, 2019 and has been renewed until January 31, 2021: the agreement allows the Company to vary the occupied space according to short-terms requirements; - Newron Suisse SA, Newron Sweden AB and Hunter-Fleming private limited company do not rent premises.